spotDL/spotify-downloader/README.md

 #### How can I download whole playlist with its URI?

 ~~Currently this is not possible without generating unique tokens from Spotify but you can copy all the songs from a playlist and paste them in `list.txt`.
 I am avoiding tokens as much possible to retain the portability of this tool but if you would like to add it as an optional feature to this tool, PR's welcome!~~
-This feautre has been added!
+This feature has been added!

 #### You write horrible code.
 What's wrong with you?